-Hardiness zones are general guidelines of the temperatures a plant can survive.
-Zone 5 plants can survive winter temperatures no lower than -20 degrees Fahrenheit (-28 C.).
-If a plant is hardy in zones 5-8, it can be grown in zones 5, 6, 7 and 8.
+Hardiness zones are the USDA’s general guidelines of the temperatures a plant can survive.
+Zone 5 plants can survive winter temperatures no lower than -20 degrees F. (-28 C.).
+If a plant is hardy in zones 5 through 8, it can be grown in zones 5, 6, 7, and 8.
 It would probably not survive the cold winter temperatures in zone 4 or lower.
 It also could probably not survive the hot, dry summers and inadequate time for dormancy in zone 9 or higher.
 Continue reading to learn about the best plants zone 5 gardens.

 About Zone 5 Gardens

-The average date on last frost in zone 5 is around April 15.
+The average date of the last frost in zone 5 is around April 15.
 Most zone 5 gardeners tend to hold off until early to mid-may before planting vegetable gardens and annual beds.
 Most annuals and vegetables do very well in zone 5, as long as they are not hit by a late frost while they are young.
-Many tough zone 5 or above perennials can withstand a late frost or will still be dormant in early spring.
+Many tough zone 5 or above perennials can withstand a late frost, or will still be dormant in early spring.

 Best Plants for Zone 5